Florida Housing Market Predictions for 2026 & Beyond

 What is happening with the Florida housing market?
-We researched the key factors shaping Florida’s real estate market and the trends investors need to know for 2025.
+We researched the key factors shaping Florida’s real estate market and the trends investors need to know for 2026 and 2027.
 Here’s the lowdown on the Sunshine State:

 Below, you’ll find more insights on population growth, new construction, and economic factors that might impact the pricing and demand for investing in Florida real estate.
 We’ve also analyzed trends in four of Florida’s major markets: Cape Coral, Fort Myers, Jacksonville, and Ocala.